cmr-projects/github-demo-serilog-main/.github/codeql/queries/LogForgingSafe.md

 Forgery can occur if a user provides some input with characters that are interpreted when the log output is displayed.
 If the log is displayed as a plain text file, then newline characters can be used by a malicious user.
 If the log is displayed as HTML, then arbitrary HTML may be included to spoof log entries.

-However, when Serilog is configured with safe formatters like `RenderedCompactJsonFormatter`, log entries are properly escaped and structured as JSON, preventing log forging attacks.
+However, when Serilog is configured with **exclusively safe** formatters like `RenderedCompactJsonFormatter`, log entries are properly escaped and structured as JSON, preventing log forging attacks.
 This query recognizes such safe configurations and does not report vulnerabilities in those cases.

+**Important**: This query uses a conservative approach and only exempts logging when ALL Serilog outputs use safe formatting.
+Mixed configurations (safe + unsafe) will still report vulnerabilities.

 ## Recommendation